andrewwise/andrewwise.co.uk/index.md

 ## Hi, I'm Andrew!

 I am a web developer with experience in PHP and Ruby on Rails based in York, England.
 I work primarily with Shopify.
-I am also Magento certified.
 I have a BSc (Hons) in Computing from Sheffield Hallam University.

-I am part of the development team at [Brave the Skies Shopify agency in York.](https://bravetheskies.com/)
+I am part of the development team at [Brave the Skies Shopify Plus agency.](https://bravetheskies.com/)

 ## Contact me